Strong shelter system can sometimes mask extent of problem

 When Tallardy took over overseeing the count in Dutchess County a few years ago, they gave out backpacks filled with toiletries and other supplies.
 Now the program has volunteers on hand such as barbers, beauticians and healthcare workers.
 ShopRite hands out applications and in the past has hired people on the spot.
 To volunteer, call Tallardy at 845-471-0310.

 “I would love to get a podiatrist in here,” she said.
 “I know it’s difficult because of insurance, but when we get people in here at the crisis center, their feet are in horrible shape.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.